 - Total body cooling for perinatal asphyxia

-Our Division provides comprehensive coverage for nurseries at Duke Hospital, Durham Regional and Alamance Regional Hospital.
+Our Division provides comprehensive coverage for nurseries at Duke Hospital and Duke Regional Hospital.
 For detailed descriptions of these nurseries, click here.

 - Duke Intensive Care Nursery.
-Our 50-bed neonatal intensive care unit provides care for more than 800 infants each year.
+Our 65-bed neonatal intensive care unit provides care for more than 800 infants each year.